SonarScanner for Python

 file.

-By default, the scanner expects the pyproject.toml
+By default, the scanner will expect the pyproject.toml

 file to be present in the current directory.
-However, its path can be provided manually through the toml.path
+However, its path can be provided manually through the toml-path

 argument.
-For example:
+For instance:

 Or:

-Through project properties extracted from the pyproject.toml file
+Using project properties extracted from the pyproject.toml file

 When a pyproject.toml

+file is available, the scanner can deduce analysis properties from the project configuration.
 This is currently supported only for projects using poetry

 .